DavidCain/bionf-talk/README.md

 > The talk includes a survey of common procedures, algorithms, and tools
 > used in this fast-growing field.

+## Extra-slide demonstrations
+- A [`clustalx`][clustal] alignment was performed on the sequences within `H1N1_seqs.fasta` as part of an exploration of sequences.
+- The PyMOL sessions `alpha.pse` and `beta.pse` were used when discussing secondary structures
+- The PyMOL session `1ktr.pse` demonstrates docking software's predictive capabilities on real-world data.

 ## Modifying/distributing this presentation
 The source of the slide show, `slides.md` is written in an extension of Markdown, [Pandoc's markdown][pandoc-markdown].
 That is, it has some